An Orthodox Educational Centre Remembering Saint Willibald

 With the prayers and intercessions of Celtic monastic Saint Willibald, we hope to establish an Orthodox Educational Centre.
 Though often curious about Orthodoxy, many Westerners struggle to find educational resources through which they can explore the Faith or find a personal context through which they can ask questions and receive answers.
 We thus hope to plant the seeds through which Orthodox educational resources are more readily accessible, and fruitful for Orthodox Christians in Ireland.
 This is still in an early stage and are open to God’s Will in the future development of these plans.
 For now, Catechism Classes take place in Clifden after Sunday Liturgy.
 For questions, please contact Fr.
 Robert here.

-Interested in Online Orthodox Classes?
+Interested in Orthodox Classes?

 Image from WikiCommons.